JE-Nieto-Dominguez/COPAL-4G8V-1/README.md

 # General considerations ------------------------------------------------------------

-1. You need the tidyverse and openxlsx libraries to work properly.
+1. You need the tidyverse and openxlsx libraries.
 The code has comments on how to install them.
 2. The code uses placeholder names for all its variables (it is explained in the "Variables modifiable at the user's discretion" section).
 3. You might have to replace those names (using Ctrl + F).
 4. IN YOUR ORIGINAL FILE (in this case, "Base_Original_Vacas.csv", YOU MUST HAVE ALL THE VARIABLES CONSIDERED IN THIS CODE, AND THEIR NAMES MUST BE EXACTLY THE SAME -- whether you renamed the placeholders or not --.
 If that is not the case, then the code will not work.